 Dr. Stone’s research time is divided between not-for-profit research conducted at Stone Research Foundation, a public 501 c-3 entity and for profit research at The Stone Clinic.
-This work has led to the creation of the first collagen regeneration template for meniscus regrowth called the CMI, the first successful stem cell articular cartilage regeneration technique call articular cartilage paste grafting, a glucosamine beverage called Joint Juice, and the first technique to humanize animal tissue to eliminate rejection when placed into people, with the first product being an ACL replacement device.
+This work has led to the creation of the first collagen regeneration template for meniscus regrowth called the CMI, the first successful articular cartilage regeneration technique called articular cartilage paste grafting, a glucosamine beverage called Joint Juice, and the first technique to humanize animal tissue to eliminate rejection when placed into people, with the first product being an ACL replacement device.
 Dr. Stone has close to 50 patents.

 Outcome studies & papers

 Dr. Stone’s passion for improving the techniques available to help people is quantified by careful long term outcome studies coordinated by our full time in house biostatistician.
 It is not enough to treat patients with novel concepts unless the outcomes are carefully measured and reported.
 Many of our patients become enrolled in these outcome studies and we follow them for a lifetime.

 As part of our mission to improve the art and science of orthopedics, Dr. Stone lectures around the world teaching doctors about the techniques we have developed, reporting on their outcome data and learning from the local surgeons about their findings.
 From these efforts the team has influenced thousands of physicians and surgeons and brought back new ideas to our own practice.

 We developed the meniscus regeneration scaffolds in the late 1980s and have focused on meniscus repair, regeneration, and replacement.
 Stunning pain relief even in the setting of arthritis has been the hallmark of meniscus plus articular cartilage repair and replacement.
 We now have the largest series in the world of meniscus replacement for arthritis and continue to push forward the art and science of this field.